chaosmail/dis-tp-pso/README.md

 #### Environement and trajectory

+* Setup a leader
+* Setup 3 followers
+* Setup a superviser
-* Implement a leader, that can go a predefined trajectorie
+* Implement Leader can follow a predefined trajectory

-* Implement a follower
+#### Superviser

-* Implement a superviser, that looks up the coordinate of the leader and each follower and sends that values to each follower (see LAB05 flock_super.c)
+* read coordinates of each personal leader and follower and sends that values to each follower (see LAB05 odometry flock_super.c)
+* send the coordinates of the personal leader in hte followers coordinate system to the follower

-#### Fitness function
+#### Follower fitness function

-* Calculate realtive range
+* Calculate realtive range (see LAB05 odometry follower3.c)
-* Calculate relative bearing
+* Calculate relative bearing (see LAB05  odometry follower3.c)
-* Calculate realtive orientation
+* Calculate realtive orientation (see LAB05 odometry follower3.c)
 * Calculate wheel speed difference

-#### Follower wheel speed (see LAB05 follower3.c)
+#### Follower wheel speed

-* Calculate realtive range
-* Calculate relative bearing
-* Calculate realtive orientation
-* Implement simple PID controller for wheel speed
+* Implement Braitenberg controller
-* Calculate the new wheel speed

 #### PSO